avishaan/codehatcher.github.io/_posts/2015-09-17-singleton-swiftly.md

 title: "Singleton Swiftly"
 excerpt: "Two design patterns which can be used to implement Singletons in Swift."
 categories:
-  - Programming
+  - programming
 tags:
-  - Reference
+  - reference
   - Swift
-  - Programming
+  - programming
   - iOS
 toc: true
 toc_sticky: true